-2020 Federal Income Tax Withholding
+2024 Federal Income Tax Withholding

-The recently revised tax withholding tables are designed to work with Form W-4, Employee's Withholding Certificate, which you previously gave your employer.
+The tax withholding tables are designed to work with Form W-4, Employee's Withholding Certificate, which you give your employer.

-To help determine your withholding, you can also use the withholding calculator at www.irs.gov/W4App.
-Consider using this calculator if you have a more complicated tax situation, such as if you have a working spouse, more than one job, or a large amount of nonwage income.
+To help determine your withholding, you can also use the withholding estimator at www.irs.gov/individuals/ tax-withholding-estimator.

+Consider using this estimator if you have a more complicated tax situation, such as if you have a working spouse, more than one job, or a large amount of nonwage income.